 Simple and effective ways to improve your online genealogy research.
+This article includes a short Genealogy How-To Video with step-by-step demonstrations showing how to improve your Google searches.

 Improve your online ancestor searches with these pointers from Search Engine Tips and Tricks